 What makes a really healthy salad?
 It might not be what you think.
 One size doesn’t fit all.
 And this is because of allergies and sensitivities to vegetables and fruit that you are told are loaded with nutrition.
 And they are, but your body may not like them.
 You could also have a blood sugar imbalance and need to stay away from the sweeter fruits which also have good nutrition, like bananas.
 Fructose is being found to be the worst sugar for a person with blood sugar balance problems.

 My son Craig is extremely sensitive to the lectins in cucumbers and pomegranates.
-My daughter Rosemary has trouble with tomatoes, which also have lectins.
+You can also have trouble with something and then you do okay with it.
+My daughter Rosemary had trouble with tomatoes, which also have lectins, but she’s okay with them now.
 I can’t go near the delicious salad dressings with Dijon mustard.
 Again lectins.
 Lectins protect plants.
 They are in its peel and seeds.
 The nightshades vegetable group are full of lectins.
 Strawberries have their seeds on the outside.
 I can’t eat those either.
 Lectins are also found in grains like rice and oats.

 If you are having stomach issues and you think you are eating healthy, you made need to take a deeper look at your diet and figure out what exactly is making your gut unhappy.
 Cheese made with cow milk is often a problem.
 But goat and sheep cheese are fine.
 You may be able to eat cooked onions but not raw.
 Some foods will make you feel bad and there may be no reason for it that you will be able to figure out.

 If you would like to do an experiment and see if it works for you, there is a reset program where you remove all the potentially problematic foods for 30 days and then reintroduce them one at a time.
 A paleo diet works well for this.
 The longer you do the reset, the more you will notice your sensitivities and hopefully end all or at least some of your problems.